dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ### Create org unit groups via maintenance

-Before we create the CSV file, lets create our org unit group.
+Before we create the CSV file for import, lets create our org unit group.
 We are going to do this because, while we can import the org unit group seperately, it is a bit easier to have created the org unit group already before importing org units to it.
 Sometimes, a combination of using the maintenace app plus advanced operations can be helpful, as is the case here.

 Navigate to maintenance -> organisation unit and create a new organisation unit group.